 Well-being Outcome Well-being Objective Ref Action During 2018/19 we will: • and pollution (2017/18).
 WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER12 Improve accessibility to public transport for 16 to 18 year olds and 60 plus by promoting and increasing take up of Welsh Government Concessionary Travel Schemes (2018/19).
 Continue to proactively promote the take up of Welsh Government Concessionary Travel Schemes.
-WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER13 Deliver a co-ordinated approach to managing Barry Island (2018/19).
-Implement the summer 2018/19 lifeguard plan for Barry Island, Southerndown, Ogmore by Sea and Llantwit Major.
-Undertake an annual review of the beach huts policy.
-WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER15 Review and implement the Council's Carbon Management Plan and targets to reduce emissions from street lighting, council vehicles and council buildings (2017/18).
-Deliver improvements to shelters at Barry Island.
-Continue to implement the conversion of non LED to LED lighting in residential areas.
-Purchase new vehicles from the Neighbourhood Replacement Fund in line with current EU Environmental Standards including the ability to operate on biofuel.
-Continue to explore the need for fleet and options for better WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER16 Develop and implement a waste reduction strategy and remodel our waste management infrastructure to increase participation in recycling, reduce the growth of municipal waste and meet national targets usage.
-Continue to exceed the national recycling target (58%).
+WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment- ER13 Deliver a co-ordinated approach to managing Barry Island (2018/19).
+Implement the summer 2018/19 lifeguard plan for Barry Island, Southerndown, Ogmore by Sea and Llantwit Major. - Undertake an annual review of the beach huts policy.
+Deliver improvements to WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER15 Review and implement the Council's Carbon Management Plan and targets to reduce emissions from street lighting, council vehicles and council buildings (2017/18).
+Shelters at Barry Island.
+Continue to implement the eonversion of non LED to LED lighting in residential areas. - Purchase new vehicles from the Neighbourhood Replacement Fund in line with current EU Environmental Standards including the ability to operate on biofuel. - Continue to explore the need for fleet and options for better usage.
+WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER16- Develop and implement a waste reduction strategy and remodel our waste management infrastructure to increase participation in recycling, reduce the growth of municipal waste and meet national targets Continue to exceed the national recycling target (58%).
 Consider the WRAP findings and select the most sustainable collection system to achieve statutory recycling targets.
-Develop / implement a Waste

-Well-being Outcome Well-being Objective Ref Action During 2018/19 we will: (2018/19).
-Reduction Strategy.
+Well-being Well-being Ref Action During 2018/19 we will: Outcome Objective (2018/19). - Reduction Strategy.
 Remodel our waste management infrastructure.
-Develop a 7 year Waste Management Plan (2018-25).
-Bid for the annual Welsh Government Environment Grant.
-Bid for the annual Welsh Government Environment Grant.
+Develop a 7 year Waste- Management Plan (2018-25).
+Bid for the annual Welsh- Government Environment- Grant.
+Bid for the annual Welsh-Government Environment Grant.
 Review the provision of public conveniences to deliver a more cost efficient service.
 Introduce new Public Space Protection Orders (PSPO's) under the Anti-social Behaviour, Crime and Policing Act 2014 (ABCPA 2014) to enforce dog related offences i.e. dog fouling.
 Progress the development of a waste transfer station and rationalisation of existing operational depots (subject to WG CCP funding).
-WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER18 Minimise the risk and impact of flooding and coastal erosion via an effective Flood Management Plan, flood reduction Monitor the changes in coastal waters and coastal erosion at Penarth in accordance with the Shoreline Management plc. measures and a Shoreline Management Plan (2017/18).
+WO2: An Environmentally Responsible and Prosperous Wales (E&R) O4: Promoting sustainable development and protecting our environment ER18 Minimise the risk and impact of flooding and coastal erosion via an effective Flood Management Plan, flood reduction Shoreline Management plc. measures and a Shoreline Management Plan (2017/18).
 Complete the delivery of the Llanmaes Flood Alleviation Scheme.
-WO2: An Environmentally Responsible and Prosperous Wales O4: Promoting sustainable development and protecting our environment ER19 Achieve four National Beach Awards in recognition of the high standard of cleanliness, good Apply for Blue Flag awards for Penarth Marina, Whitmore Bay and Southerndown.
-Apply for seaside awards for
+WO2: An Environmentally Responsible and Prosperous O4: Promoting sustainable development and protecting ER19 Achieve four National Beach Awards in recognition of the high standard of Apply for Blue Flag awards for Penarth Marina, Whitmore Bay and Southerndown.
+Wales our environment- cleanliness, good Apply for seaside awards for